-Funding for this report was provided by Texas 2036.
-We thank Andrew Dessler and three anonymous reviews, which helped to improve the content of the original report, OSC-202001.
+Funding for this report was provided by Texas 2036 and by Texas A&M University.
+We thank Andrew Dessler and three anonymous reviews, which helped to improve the content of the original report, OSC-202001, and are grateful for editorial assistance from Lauren Leining and Texas 2036.